jdelam1911/MVC-Repo/README.md

-# MVC-Repo
+# MVC Repo
-This repo will allow me to use what we have learned so far for MVC, implementing its uses to make creating web app easier and more sufficient.
+This repo will help the user create blog posts, save them, edit them, and etc!
+## Description
+With what we have learned in previous lessons, I can implement the use of saving data for the user to create their blogs, save them, and share them with others!
+With the use of the MVC layout, this makes it a breeze for the user to have no worries in creating their blogs!

-## dd
+## License

-d
+MIT License